finxol/blog/content/posts/blog-rewrite.md

   - rants
 ---

-I never was fully satisfied by
+I never was never quite satisfied by how my blog looked and felt.
+When I first set it up I didn't want to bother much with it so I took the first template I found in a language and framework I knew: Nuxt.js.
+Spoiler: I went for Nuxt again, but for different reasons this time.

+I